|Fall, Spring & Summer Sessions||5–18||Zelazo Center for the Performing Arts, Room 230Bfirstname.lastname@example.org|

 Policies & Procedures

 No student will be admitted to individual lessons or group classes prior to payment.
 Fees must be paid in their entirety by the ﬁrst private lesson unless you have registered for the two-payment plan.
 Tuition will be pro-rated for late enrollees.

 Registration is for the entire semester.
 If a student withdraws before the third individual lesson and has already paid in full, he/she will receive a 75% refund of the tuition, minus the non-refundable deposit.
 Refunds for those on the payment plan will be pro-rated.
 Notice of intent to withdraw must be submitted in writing prior to the third lesson.
 Refunds may take 4-6 weeks to process.
 No other refunds will be made.

-Lesson cancellation and make-up policies are designed to be fair to both teacher and student.
-Students who are late for a lesson or class cannot be guaranteed their lesson time for that day.
+Lesson cancellation and make-up policies are designed to be fair for both the teacher and the student.
+Students who are late cannot be guaranteed their lesson time for that day.
 Faculty will wait for a student for one-third of the scheduled lesson duration; students are asked to do the same.
 If the instructor cancels a lesson or class, a make-up will be offered at a mutually convenient time.
-We regret that instruction missed because of an ofﬁcial closing cannot be made up.
-The Guitar Program will not offer classes when UWM is closed due to weather conditions.
+Classes will not be offered when UWM is closed due to weather conditions: Instruction missed because of an official closing cannot be made up.
 There are no make-ups for missed group classes.
 Cancellations by students due to illness may be made up under the following conditions: No more than one make-up for a private lesson is allowed per term.
-Students must give a 24-hour notice of cancellation by calling Irina Yanovskaya (414) 810-6317 or e-mailing email@example.com.
+Students must give a 24-hour notice of cancellation.